-Technical advice: Nurses administering vaccinations
+Technical advice: Nurses administering vaccinations to companion animals

 Technical advice is our interpretation of how professional standards apply in a particular situation.
 It is designed to help veterinarians deal with common issues in practice, using their professional judgement to apply the advice to their own situation.
 It represents our best efforts at the time of publication but standards and expectations change over time and particular care should be used when reading old advice.

 In what circumstances can vet nurses administer vaccinations to companion animals?

 Under normal circumstances, veterinary authorisation of Restricted Veterinary Medicines (RVMs) and Prescription Medicines (PMs) involves examining the patient (or having recently seen the patient themselves or by another veterinarian from the same practice ) as part of a Veterinary Consultation.

 The principles of the Code underpinning the veterinary consultation are that the veterinarian needs to have sufficient and recent knowledge of the animal(s) to provide diagnosis and treatment plans (see the definition of Veterinary Consultation in the Code).
 This enables the veterinarian to present realistic options, the course and cost of treatment, and the expectations for outcome to ensure that the client understands the issues and accepts the advice the veterinarian provides.

 Particularly in naïve animals, vaccinations usually provide a crucial opportunity for insight into, and influence over, the animal’s general state of health.
 Even where a veterinarian chooses to only ensure that the animal’s state of health is suitable for vaccination, they naturally (and perhaps subconsciously) take stock of the animal’s overall health and check for common or likely issues.
 Veterinarians will also take the opportunity to discuss the animal’s health with clients and educate them on good health promotion and protection through preventive healthcare measures.